Butterfly Valley: one of Turkey’s most unspoiled spots

 This stunning spot is famous for - you guessed it - its butterfly population.

 The easiest way to get to Butterfly Valley is by taking the water taxi that leaves from Oludeniz twice a day at 11am and 2pm.
 The return trip from the valley departs at 1pm and 5pm.
 There will be touts telling you that there are no more boats leaving for the valley: take no notice and wait for the official boat.
-The trip takes around 45 minutes from Oludeniz and costs around 15 TL return.
+The trip takes around 45 minutes from Oludeniz and costs around 20 TL return, and entry to the valley costs 6 TL.

 There are refreshments available at the valley, including small food outlets.
 Food and drink can be expensive so you might want to take your own from Fethiye.